Brxnni/AoC2021/README.md

 # AoC2021

+## Structure

+Every folder corresponds to one day.
+It contains:

+* `main.py`, the python file which solves the problem
+* `sample.txt`, the sample file used for testing
+* `input.txt`, the full puzzle input
+* `puzzle.md`, a Markdown with the problem described.
+(Copied from the AoC website)

 ## Emojis

-For different actions, I just picked random emojis:
+For commit messages, I picked some emojis for each action:

-- Add files: 🍱
+* Add files: 🍱
-- Update files: ✏️
+* Update files: ✏️

-## File Size
+## File Size (in B)

 |Day xx|Input|Solution|
 |------|-----|--------|